Merzasphor/MWSE/docs/source/lua/type/tes3/mobileActor.rst

     The current/max health of the actor.

 **height** (`number`_, read-only)
-    The horizontal position of the object.
+    The vertical position of the object.

 **hello** (`number`_)
     The actor's current hello AI threshold.